 Get clear on your grass goals to know what your lawn will need

 Maintaining a healthy lawn requires time and energy.
 The smaller the lawn, the easier it will be to maintain.
 Think about your lifestyle and how much lawn you really need for recreation and aesthetics.
-Consider replacing some or all of your lawn with landscape beds or hardscape, which require less care than lawn.
+Consider replacing some or all of your lawn with flowers, natives, edibles or pervious hardscape, which require less care than lawn.
 Also, get clear on how you want to maintain your lawn.
 You can let a lawn go brown in summer and it will green up with fall rains, but it will be less competitive against the weeds and will require renovation more frequently.
 A four-season or manicured lawn will take more time and resources to maintain in terms of mowing, watering, and fertilizing, but will not need to be renovated as frequently.

 Remove unwanted weeds first

 If dandelions or other broadleaf plants exist on the lawn area that you want to renovate, start by removing these weeds.
 If you plan to do this by hand, pre-water the area to loosen up the soil to make it easier to pull the weeds by hand.
 A hori-hori gardening knife can make this chore relatively easy.
 If the weeds are very abundant, consider using a broad-spectrum herbicide to kill all of the grass and weeds several weeks in advance of soil preparation.
 The weeds in the Pacific Northwest are most susceptible to herbicides during the fall months; therefore, spraying and then seeding in the fall is a great two punch combination for future weed prevention.

 Create the right soil conditions